openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

    make
    make install

-ps: It is reported that Open Webmail will hang in attachment uploading
+ps: It is reported that OpenWebMail will hang in attachment uploading
     when used with older version of CGI module.
-We recommend using CGI version 2.74 or above for Open WebMail.
+We recommend using CGI version 2.74 or above for OpenWebMail.
     To check the version of your CGI module :

     perl -MCGI -e 'print $CGI::VERSION'